thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 >
 > -- Gorillaz, Stop the Dams

 Instead of thinking people are stupid and so we need a process to fix for that, leadership should enable people to do the right thing and then trust they will do the right thing.
 This is about applying [Management Theory Y over X](https://en.wikipedia.org/wiki/Theory_X_and_Theory_Y).
 Then, to verify that the trust is not abused, to ensure accountability, and to balance belief with due diligence to prevent errors or deceptions through monitoring, regular reviews, and audits.
 But!
 This verify can also easily be misused to destroy the trust, especially if it comes from outside.
 Some teams might indeed abuse the autonomy and trust, not necessarily intentionally.
 Paved roads and guardrails introduced by platforms will help teams to do the right thing.
 In essence, it is more about following up, guiding teams, and giving them the benefit of the doubt.
+Remember, a mindset of everything will be alright, whatever happens.

 > Adopt and institute leadership.
 >